Skip to content

 A CEO holds an earnings report that could shift stock markets.

 Each holds a piece of raw truth.
+But what happens next?

 Raw truth doesn’t dictate outcomes.
 The way it is used does.

-The power is not in knowing the truth but in controlling its perception.
+This is the essence of information warfare: the power is not in knowing the truth but in controlling its perception.

 1. Power = what others don’t know you know

-A fundamental rule of intelligence: Power is not just what you know, it’s what others don’t know you know.
+A fundamental rule of intelligence: power is not just what you know, it’s what others don’t know you know.